 It is a legal requirement that all first-time Direct Loan borrowers receive entrance counseling.
 This will help to ensure that you are aware of your rights and responsibilities as a borrower.
 Entrance counseling must be undertaken before any money can be released to you.

 Entrance counseling is available via Student Loans.

-Please note, you should save a copy of your completion certificate as the University will need to verify this before we can release your loan (see Step 7).
+Please note, if you are a first-time borrower, you should save a copy of your completion certificate as the University will need to verify this before we can release your loan (see Step 7).